Divorce Lawyers UK Fees Explained

 The circumstances of your divorce are likely to affect the amount that Divorce Lawyers will charge to process your divorce.
 If you and your spouse both agree to getting a divorce, this is known as an "uncontested divorce" and this is likely to cost less that a divorce that is contested.
 This is because contested divorces (where one person does not agree to the divorce) will require more complex legal work and are likely to take a Divorce Lawyer longer to process.

 At Co-op Legal Services, we offer flexible pricing depending on the circumstances of your divorce.
-If your divorce is uncontested then we offer a Fixed Fee Divorce service of £600 (including VAT).
-If your divorce is contested then our Divorce Solicitors offer a fixed hourly rate, from £210 per hour (including VAT).
+If your divorce is uncontested then we offer a Fixed Fee Divorce service.
+If your divorce is contested then our Divorce Solicitors offer a fixed hourly rate.

 Divorce Financial Order from the Court